simonw/datasette-auth-tokens/README.md

 | 1        | bd3c94f51fcd | 78       | Cleopaws   |
 | 2        | 86681b4d6f66 | 32       | Pancakes   |

-The tokens are formed as the token id, then a hyphen, then the token secret.
+The tokens are formed as the token ID, then a hyphen, then the token secret.
 For example:

 - `1-bd3c94f51fcd`
 - `2-86681b4d6f66`